-Trading Standards carry out regular checks to ensure traders do not sell age restricted products to underage persons, and operate a Responsible Trader Scheme at assist traders to comply with these laws.
+Trading Standards carry out regular checks to ensure traders do not sell age restricted products to underage persons and operate a Responsible Retailer Scheme at assist traders to comply with these laws.

-If you have any information about traders who are supplying age restricted products to underage persons you may report it here (external link) through our partner organisation Citizens Advice Consumer Service.
+If you have any information about traders who are supplying age restricted products to underage persons you may report it through our partner organisation London Trading Standards (LTS) (external link).
 All reports will be treated in the strictest confidence and you can remain anonymous if you wish.

 Listed below are examples of products whose sale is controlled by age restriction.

 - Cigarettes, tobacco, shisha and other smoking based products

 - Fireworks - sparklers, party poppers, caps, cracker snaps

 - Dangerous chemicals - cigarette lighter fuel, glue, aerosols